 "It would have lasted another week or two, maybe."
 Herman said.

 Well, that's why we had it checked out before the Bahamas passage.
 Living without it for 700 miles would really hurt.
 We upped anchor about 1:00pm and motored around to the harbor in the big city, Charlotte Amalie, and set the hook right next to Remi De.
 The girls were dancing around with joy to have a friend again.

 While Nana and Nika played over on Remi De, Nina and I went for some provisions at the local Pueblo market.
 Rough neighborhood.
 Was glad to get in and out as quickly as possible.
 It's kind of funny because we landed the dinghy at Yacht Haven Grande.
 However, when passing through the decorative fencing, we were suddenly transported to the real St. Thomas complete with confrontational, toothless street vendors, jacked up Corollas and dirty streets.

 Guess we're supposed to stay inbound.
 Must be how it feels to live in an upscale New York City apartment, but walk to work each day in the real world.

-Anna saw some pictures on Lisa's screen saver of home, friends, our house, the cabin and her favorite dog-sitting client, Branwell.
+Nana saw some pictures on Lisa's screen saver of home, friends, our house, the cabin and her favorite dog-sitting client, Branwell.
 She had a nice little breakdown complete with a full complement of tears.
 But this time, after talking about all the things she missed, she countered herself with all the friends she has made here as well.
 At least she realizes it's a two-way street.

 We did a dinner of sausage pasta (trying to match Ken's cooking again, but falling short) and then did some more Sherlock Holmes, this time the Speckled Band.
 I didn't remember, until we were well into it, how it may not be appropriate bedtime reading for an 8 year old.
-But, when I looked over Sara was fast asleep already.
+But, when I looked over Nika was fast asleep already.

 - Jersey Bay, Saint Thomas, US Virgin Islands